Ratchet & Clank: Into the Nexus: Reception

 Giancarlo Saldana from GamesRadar gave the game 3.5 out of 5, saying: "Nexus only lasts about five hours.
-Yeah, it's pretty short, but those are some good five hours that’ll remind you of why you fell in love with Ratchet and Clank in the first place.
-Its $30 / £20 price tag makes it a great incentive to pick it up, and it delivers what you’d expect from the series.
+Yeah, it's pretty short, but those are some good five hours that'll remind you of why you fell in love with Ratchet and Clank in the first place.
+Its $30 / £20 price tag makes it a great incentive to pick it up, and it delivers what you'd expect from the series.
 Nexus may not be the most conclusive of the Ratchet and Clank titles, but it is a (mostly) charming sendoff to years of PS3 gaming."
 Saldana mostly commended the "fun" gameplay and humour, but disliked the abrupt ending and the Clank side-scrolling sections.

 In his review for Polygon, Philip Kollar scored the game an 8.5/10 and wrote: "The PlayStation 3 has been a rocky road for Ratchet and Clank, but Into the Nexus is a fitting end.
 It returns to its strong roots without depending on nostalgia alone to drive it, embracing the adventurous spirit that birthed the series over a decade ago.
 Into the Nexus is a wonderfully strong note for Ratchet and Clank to go out on for this generation, and hopefully a good indication of the more exciting adventures awaiting them in the next."

-GameSpot's Cameron Woolsey scored the game an 8/10, praising the "fantastic" and "fluid" controls, the "wonderful" sense of humor which "keeps you grinning from ear to ear", and the overall gameplay.
+GameSpots Cameron Woolsey scored the game an 8/10, praising the "fantastic" and "fluid" controls, the "wonderful" sense of humor which "keeps you grinning from ear to ear", and the overall gameplay.
 Woolsey did opine that some weapons were "uninspired", but said the "tight" action keeps the game "roaring forward" anyway.
 Woolsey stated: "Into the Nexus doesn't entirely break from the series' classic roots, but its focus on action over platforming makes it a fast-paced thrill ride, and the short length makes running through it again with Omega weapons in Challenge Mode irresistible.
 In what may be the last Ratchet & Clank for this console generation, the series takes its leave with a proper bang, reuniting you with your favorite characters and keeping you hooting and hollering all the way to the finish line."